The Film Workshop with Emily Mitchell

 Updated for 2018 to include 4K and easy 3-step color correction in both Adobe Premiere Pro and Final Cut Pro (or Lightroom if you don't have PP or FCP).
 Also includes new tutorial on Instagram and updated AutoFocus features on recent DSLRs.

-This 2018 Edition is open to Alumni for $160 - Registration Open Continuously Starting after Tues Feb 27 - see notes to the left for what's new.
+This 2019 Edition will be open to Alumni for $160 - Registration Open Continuously Starting after April 2, 2019 - see notes to the left for what's new.
 Email Emily for a link if you're an alum.